U.S. Visas

 Issuing Authority Personnel Title: Department Manager, COVOG

-Procedure for Obtaining: In order to apply, you should visit the Ministry's website and download the application form.
-Please note all applicants will need to submit a completed VOG NP application form.
+Procedure for Obtaining: In order to apply, visit the Ministry's website and download the application form.
+All applicants will need to submit a completed VOG NP application form.

 Ministerie van Veiligheid en Justitie